Campus Safety & Security

 The following generally apply to all approved service animals:

-- The service animal must be registered through the Disability Services Office and the Security Office.
+- The service animal must be registered through the NCC Campus Safety and Security Office.

 - The service animal must have all veterinarian recommended vaccinations to maintain the animal’s health and prevent contagious diseases.
 Documentation of vaccinations must be provided in advance.